-- TYLI was responsible for the elevated portion of the project design, including the viaduct and all five elevated stations.
+TYLin was responsible for the elevated portion of the project design, including the viaduct and five of the six elevated stations.

 The southernmost elevated station (12 de Octubre) is the first above-ground station located north of the transition from the underground portion of the line.
-12 de Octubre comprises a ground floor technical support level, a second level ticketing vestibule, an elevated crosswalk, operations/support offices, and third-level passenger platforms for boarding both northbound and southbound trams.
 The 90-meter station is supported by two rows of primary support columns, with 30-meter spans carrying the viaducts and trams and covering provided by a 108-meter-long canopy.

-The remaining four stations (Pueblo Nuevo, San Miguelito, Pan de Azucar, and Los Andes) are similar in design.
-They typically include a ground-floor technical support level, a second level ticketing vestibule with operations/support offices, and third-level passenger platforms for boarding both northbound and southbound trams.
-The-90 meter stations are supported by a single row of primary support columns, with 30-meter spans carrying the viaducts and trams and a 108-meter-long canopy.
+The remaining five 90-meter stations (Pueblo Nuevo, San Miguelito, Pan de Azucar, Los Andes, and San Isidro) are similar in design.
+They typically include a ground-floor technical support level, a second-level ticketing vestibule with operations and support offices, and third-level passenger platforms for boarding trains.